jdavidm/learn-stata/materials/10-coefplot.md

 - **Blue** markers/bars = significant and positive
 - **Red/maroon** markers/bars = significant and negative
 - **Black/grey** = not significant
-- The bottom rows show which choices (dep var, controls, SEs) are active
+- The bottom rows show which choices (inputs, controls, FEs, SEs) are active
 - A horizontal reference line at zero

-If most blue and maroon markers cluster on one side of zero and the result is stable across specifications, the researcher can be more confident in the finding.
+If most of the markers are blue or maroon the result is stable across specifications and the researcher can be more confident in the finding.

 > Do [Exercise 9 - Specification Chart]({{ site.baseurl }}/exercises/10-spec-chart/)